craftcms/docs/docs/2.x/folder-structure.md

 ## `craft/translations/`

 This folder is not present by default, but if you create it, you can store custom CP and front-end translations in here.
-The file names and contents should follow the same formats as the files in `craft/app/translations/`.
+The filenames and contents should follow the same formats as the files in `craft/app/translations/`.
 When a request comes in that gets served with a locale matching one of your translation’s filenames, the file will automatically get loaded up, and its strings will be used when called upon.
 (See [Translating Static Text](https://craftcms.com/support/static-translations) for an example.)